Overload

 Electrical load exceeding generator capacity

-Generator shuts down or trips its internal breaker with 'Overload' or 'Load Shed' message when large loads are applied.
+Generator shuts down or trips its internal circuit breaker with an 'Overload' or 'Load Shed' message when large loads are applied.

 Advertisements